TokTok/website2/README.md

 To work on the website you need the following things:

-- Jekyll and mdl via ruby gems: `gem install jekyll mdl` (mdl is optional, for linting the markdown)
+- Jekyll and mdl via ruby gems: `gem install jekyll mdl` (mdl is optional, for linting the markdown).
-- pandoc, e.g. via `apt-get install pandoc` or `cabal install pandoc` or <http://pandoc.org/installing.html>
+- pandoc, version 1.10 or higher
-  (optional for building the spec)
+  (optional for building the spec).

+  Install it via `apt-get install pandoc`, or `cabal install pandoc`, if you prefer the haskell way of doing it (this may take a while to install though).
+  See <http://pandoc.org/installing.html> for other methods.
-- linkchecker via `apt-get install linkchecker` (optional for link checking)
+- linkchecker via `apt-get install linkchecker` (optional for link checking).

 The follwing make targets are available: